ben-g26/Unsupervised-Learning-Methods/README.md

 ## Unsupervised Learning Models

-Unsupervised learning is a type of artificial intelligence in which models work without pre-defined labels (dataset is not classified under human supervision).
-Unlike supervised learning, unsupervised learning models are given unlabelled data and find patterns by grouping similar data points and finding hidden structures.
+Unsupervised learning refers to machine learning techniques that operate without labelled data.
+Instead of relying on predefined classes, these models identify patterns by grouping similar observations and revealing underlying structure within the dataset.

-These algorithms are most appropriate for complex tasks like organising large datasets into clusters.
-There are a number of different clustering types, including exclusive ('hard'), overlapping ('soft'), hierarchical, and probabilistic.
+These approaches are particularly well suited to large and complex datasets.
+Clustering methods can be categorised into several types, including exclusive ("hard"), overlapping ("soft"), hierarchical, and probabilistic clustering.

 <br/>

-**There are many unsupervised learning algorithms, and today we are looking at two of them:**
+**There are many unsupervised learning algorithms, and in this project we focus on two:**

 * K-Means Clustering (Exclusive Clustering)
 * Gaussian Mixture Models (GMM) (Probabilistic Clustering)